dimforge/ncollide/docs/mesh_generation.md

-The following figure shows a tube (left), the result of the clustering done by the HACD algorithm (middle), and the resulting convex decomposition (right):
+The following figure shows a tube (left), the result of the clustering done by the HACD algorithm (middle), and the resulting approximate convex decomposition (right):

 ![hacd](../img/hacd.png)